How to Downgrade macOS Tahoe to Sequoia (3 Simple Ways)

 Conclusion

-Downgrading from macOS 26 Beta to a stable version is straightforward if you follow the right steps.
+Downgrading from macOS 26 to a stable version is straightforward if you follow the right steps.
 Always back up your data first, then use macOS Recovery Mode to clean-install an older macOS version.
 If any files are missing, tools like 4DDiG Mac Data Recovery can help restore them.
 By taking these precautions, you can safely downgrade without losing important data.

-FAQs about macOS Tahoe 26 Beta
+FAQs about How to Downgrade macOS Tahoe 26

 Q1.
 How do I get the new macOS beta?